Healthcare in the United Kingdom: Common features

 Each NHS system uses General Practitioners (GPs) to provide primary healthcare and to make referrals to further services as necessary.
 Hospitals then provide more specialist services, including care for patients with psychiatric illnesses, as well as direct access to emergency departments.
 Community pharmacies are privately owned but have contracts with the relevant health service to supply prescription drugs.

 The public healthcare system also provides free (at the point of service) ambulance services for emergencies, when patients need the specialist transport only available from ambulance crews or when patients are not fit to travel home by public transport.
 These services are generally supplemented when necessary by the voluntary ambulance services (British Red Cross, St Andrews Ambulance Association and St John Ambulance).
 In addition, patient transport services by air are provided by the Scottish Ambulance Service in Scotland and elsewhere by county or regional air ambulance trusts (sometimes operated jointly with local police helicopter services) throughout England and Wales.

 In specific emergencies, emergency air transport is also provided by naval, military and air force aircraft of whatever type might be appropriate or available on each occasion, and dentists can only charge NHS patients at the set rates for each country.
 Patients opting to be treated privately do not receive any NHS funding for the treatment.
 About half of the income of dentists in England comes from work sub-contracted from the NHS, however not all dentists choose to do NHS work.

 When purchasing drugs, the NHS has significant market power that, based on its own assessment of the fair value of the drugs, influences the global price, typically keeping prices lower.
-Several other countries either copy the U.K.'s model or directly rely on Britain's assessments for their own decisions on state-financed drug reimbursements.
+Several other countries either copy the UK's model or directly rely on Britain's assessments for their own decisions on state-financed drug reimbursements.

 Private medicine

-Private hospital medicine, where patients, or their insurers, pay for treatment in the UK is a niche market.
-Although a full range of private medical services is available in some locations (i.e., London), the cover of private medical insurance in the UK is often limited to planned procedures.
-Many insured patients will still go to an NHS General Practitioner, obtain NHS prescriptions, or use an NHS emergency department.

-Private providers also contract with the NHS, especially in England, to provide treatment for NHS patients, particularly in mental health and planned surgery, and conversely, some private treatments are provided by NHS hospitals.
+Patients can choose to go private, meaning they can choose to pay for private hospital medicine, either out of pocket or through private insurance plans.
+Individual private healthcare and health insurance remains a niche, unregulated market in the UK.
+Most regions do not have sufficiently developed private healthcare infrastructure to provide full patient care.
+The full range of private medical services is available only in limited locations.
+Even when services exist for those who can pay or are insured, the cover of private medical insurance in the UK is often limited to planned procedures.
+As a result, many insured patients will still go to an NHS General Practitioner, obtain NHS prescriptions, and use an NHS emergency department.
+On the other hand, many private healthcare providers, especially in England, will contract with NHS facilities in their locale to provide treatment for patients, particularly in mental health and planned surgery, and conversely, some private treatments are offered for NHS patients.

 Primary care, paid for by the NHS, is almost entirely provided by private contractors – general practitioners, community pharmacists, dentists and opticians – who may provide commercial services in addition to NHS services.